 The extreme energy shortages experienced in South Africa highlight the need for the Company to be more self-sufficient and to make energy conservation a priority.
-Numerous energy-saving initiatives have been implemented by the subsidiary companies to manage energy usage and, at the same time, generators have been installed at most of the Company's facilities to ensure continuity of supply.
-The generator installations across the Group ran for a total of 10 898 hours in 2023, a significant increase from the 2 612 hours in 2022.
-This included the need for the I&J Abalone Culture Division to run its generators for 70 hours non-stop following a severe storm with gale force winds that resulted in four Eskom electricity poles being blown over and a total power outage of the Overstrand area.
+The subsidiary companies have implemented numerous energy-saving initiatives to manage energy usage and, at the same time, generators have been installed at most of the Company's facilities to ensure continuity of supply.
+The generator installations across the Group ran for a total of 11 674 hours in 2024.
+Unfortunately, given the unpredictability of electricity generated and available for distribution in South Africa, generators are an essential feature of business.
 The generators help to sustain production throughput and customer service levels despite increasingly unpredictable supply and repeated load-shedding, albeit at an increased cost and increased diesel usage.